Campaign History of the 151e Régiment d'Infanterie - XXIII

 In what would be the first of Pétain’s limited offensives following the rebuilding period after the turbulent spring and summer of 1917, the French army would be going back on the attack at Verdun.
 On the left bank of the Meuse, things had remained a quiet one for the first six months of 1917.
 But in June 1917, the Germans opened assaults on the southern slopes of Côte 304 and Mort Homme, as well an attack on the fortified towns of Avocourt and Cumières.
 These prove partially successful and the fighting continues into July.
 A back and forth of bloody attacks and counter-attacks ensued, lasting until the end of the month.
 This was the aim of the coming French offensive, to rectify the recent gains made by German forces, re-establishing a tactical advantage that, at the same time, would hold heavy symbolic value.
 A massive coordinated assault would be launched on both banks of the Meuse along a twenty-five kilometer front.
 For the execution of the operation, select formations were chosen which had already distinguished themselves in various sectors at Verdun: XIII, XV, XVI, and XXXII Army Corps.
 Once more, the 151 would be going back to Verdun, its fourth rotation in the Furnace.

-16 July: 1st and 3rd Bats disembark at Verdun (Faubourg-Pavé) around 0400 hrs.
-The units rest all day at its old barracks, Caserne Miribel.
+16 July: 1st and 3rd Bats disembark at Verdun (Faubourg-Pavé) around 0400 hrs, where the units would spend the night in its old barracks, Miribel, the roof and walls now punctured and pocked by shell-fire.
 At 1900 hrs, the battalions depart the barracks and go to relieve the 8 BCP in the [Bois des] Caurières sector 2.5 km north of Fort Douaumont, specifically the [Ferme de] Chambrettes and Hermitage quarters.
 This is carried out with incident.
 The 2nd Bat. board trucks at Laimont to follow the other battalions up into line.

 17 July: quiet day for the two battalion already in line.
 The 2nd Bat. arrives at Verdun in the morning and likewise rests at Miribel until the evening.
 At 1900 hrs it sets off up to the line where it relieves a battalion from the 94 RI.